JRiggles/tkfeather/README.md

 - `size: int [optional]` - The size of the icon image in pixels, square (default: 24)

+> [!WARNING]
-> Note: Sizes smaller than 24px are allowed but aren't recommended as the icon will become blurred
+> Sizes smaller than 24px are allowed but aren't recommended as the icon will become blurred
 >
 > The minimum allowed `size` is 1, and the maximum allowed `size` is 1024